-Additionally, one 12-week study showed that participants who drank 17 oz (500 ml) of water before each meal lost 4.4 lbs (2 kg) more than those who did not (
+Additionally, one 12-week study showed that participants who drank 17 ounces (500 ml) of water before each meal lost 4.4 pounds (2 kg) more than those who did not (

-Interestingly, the amount of calories burned decreased when the water was warmed to body temperature.
-This might be due to the fact that your body uses more energy bringing the cold water up to body temperature (
+Interestingly, the number of calories burned decreased when the water was warmed to body temperature.
+This might be due to the fact that your body uses more energy to heat the cold water up to body temperature (

-Bottom Line: Drinking water with meals may help regulate your appetite, prevent overeating and promote weight loss.
-This does not apply to beverages that contain calories.
+SUMMARY Drinking water with meals may help regulate your appetite, prevent overeating, and promote weight loss.
+This does not apply to beverages that have calories.

 For most people, drinking liquids with meals is unlikely to negatively affect digestion.

-That being said, if you suffer from gastroesophageal reflux disease (GERD), liquids with meals may not be for you.
+That said, if you have gastroesophageal reflux disease (GERD), liquids with meals may negatively affect you.

-Bottom Line: If you suffer from GERD, limiting fluid intake with meals may decrease your reflux symptoms.
+SUMMARY If you have GERD, limiting fluid intake with meals may decrease your reflux symptoms.

 When it comes to drinking liquids with meals, base your decision on what feels best.

-If consuming liquids with meals is painful, leaves you feeling bloated or worsens your gastric reflux, stick to drinking liquids before or between meals.
+If consuming liquids with your food is painful, leaves you feeling bloated, or worsens your gastric reflux, stick to drinking liquids before or between meals.

 Otherwise, there’s no evidence that you should avoid drinking with meals.

-On the contrary, beverages consumed right before or during meals can promote smooth digestion, lead to optimal hydration and leave you feeling fuller.
+On the contrary, beverages consumed right before or during meals can promote smooth digestion, lead to optimal hydration, and leave you feeling full.

 Just remember that water is the healthiest choice.